kyaroch/kyaroch.github.io/_posts/2016-06-19-state-presidential-vote-dispersion.md

 After creating the DataFrame, we define the 'State' column as an index, so pandas will know it doesn't actually contain data, and drop Washington, DC because it's consistently an outlier.
-The last method call reverses the column order, because the source file happens to be in reverse chronological order.
-(It seems like there should be a less opaque way to accomplish that.)
+The last method call reverses the column order, because the source file happens to be in reverse chronological order.\
 These methods all return a new DataFrame rather than altering the existing one, unless you pass `inplace=True` as a parameter.

 Our data is now in a usable form: